WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/did-primer-extended.md

 -   Privacy considerations for the use of DIDs.

--   How DID infrastructure lays the foundation for **verifiable claims**.
+-   How DID infrastructure lays the foundation for **verifiable credentials**.

 ## Setting the Stage: The Origin of DIDs